 The road race was the scene of the first death in Olympic competition since the 1912 marathon.
 In the 100-kilometer team time trial event, the temperature in Rome reached 93 degrees.
 Danish cyclist Knut Jensen collapsed during the race, suffering a fractured skull.
 He was rushed to the hospital, where he died.

 Jensen's death was initially attributed to sunstroke, but later it was revealed that the cyclist took a blood-circulation stimulant called Ronicol prior to the race, which caused his collapse.
-Jensen and Portuguese marathoner Francisco Lazaro are the only two athletes ever to die in Olympic competition.
+Jensen and Portuguese marathoner Francisco Lazaro are the only two athletes ever to die during Olympic competition.
+(There are also a few instances of athletes dying during practice at the Olympics, with the most recent case being Georgian luger Nodar Kumaritashvili at the 2010 Winter Games.)

 Italian track cyclist Sante Gaiardoni claimed victory in both the sprint and the kilometer time trial in Rome, becoming the only person to win both events.
 The reigning sprint world champion, Gaiardoni breezed through the competition three days after setting a world record in winning the time trial.